pecheylauren02/MP3_MadLibs_LSP/README.md

 The Maddest Mad Libs game was built as a milestone project for my Diploma in Fullstack Software Development with [Code Institute](https://codeinstitute.net/global/full-stack-software-development-diploma/).
 It is an interactive word game designed to entertain users of all ages and backgrounds who want to be entertained while with friends or at a party.
 Despite this being built for educational reasons, it was still treated as a real-world application for potential clients interested in learning about their personalities in a fun, engaging way.
 Thus, this client's goals would be:

-- Engaging the users by allowing them to enter prompts of their choice
+- Engaging the players by allowing them to enter prompts of their choice
-- Entertaining users by generating random stories with their unique responses
+- Entertaining players by generating random stories with their unique responses
 - Ensuring that the instructions and prompts are clear, and the game is simple to navigate

 #### Target Audience

-- This game is designed for users of any background or age, but will most likely be used for entertainment purposes, such as during social events and gatherings
+- This game is designed for players of any background or age, but will most likely be used for entertainment purposes, such as during social events and gatherings
-- It is also likely to draw in users who enjoy playing word games or creating stories
+- It is also likely to draw in players who enjoy playing word games or creating stories
 - The simplicity of the website makes it easy for adults, teenagers and even children to play, and replay, the game as many times as they want, and access different results each time

-#### User Goals
+#### player Goals

-This game aims to ensure that users can:
+This game aims to ensure that players can:

 - Be given access to clear instructions on how to play the game
 - Choose a story title they are interested in